Paris (Jon English musical): Synopsis

 Paris gave a gift to the goddess Aphrodite in order to be with her.
 King Priam of Troy prays for guidance from the goddesses Aphrodite and Athena.
 Cassandra and Laocoen lament over the poor decision that Priam is about to make.
 She tries to warn her father ("Head Without a Heart").
 Priam ignores her and sends Paris to the Greek province of Sparta as an emissary to foster goodwill ("What Could Go Wrong?").
 Paris and Aeneas sail to Sparta, but the boat is wrecked in a storm and Paris falls overboard.
 Helen, the wife of King Menalaus of Sparta, finds Paris washed up on shore and nurses him ("Perfect Stranger").
 He mistakes her for Aphrodite, falling in love at first sight.
 Helen wishes she could leave her life behind.
 Paris stumbles upon Sinon, Thersites and Talbythius, who escort him to the palace to meet the Greek kings.

-Agamemnon and Menelaus try to convince the other Greek kings to invade Troy, but to no avail.
-Achilles barges in on the meeting and asks how Agamemnon thought it would be possible to take Troy without him leading the army.
-When Paris arrives, the Greek nobles are fighting about business ("Business").
-They make fun of their bedraggled visitor, and Agamemnon thinks up a plan to exploit the Trojan prince for information.
-Helen tries to convince Paris that he has fallen into a trap, but ends up falling in love with him, and they escape together.
-They discuss that they can never be together, as they both have duties to their people.
+Agamemnon and Menelaus try to convince the other Greek kings to invade Troy, but to no avail. ("Business") Achilles barges in on the meeting and asks how Agamemnon thought it would be possible to take Troy without him leading the army. ("The Leader") When Paris arrives, the Greek nobles are fighting about business.
+They make fun of their bedraggled visitor, and Agamemnon thinks up a plan to exploit the Trojan prince for information. ("Paris in Court") Helen tries to convince Paris that he has fallen into a trap, but ends up falling in love with him, and they escape together. ("Any Fool Could See") They discuss that they can never be together, as they both have duties to their people.
 However, a guard finds them and tries to kill Paris, but Helen saves his life by stabbing the guard in the back.
 Helen's old friend, the fisherman, tells them to escape.
 When Agamemnon appears, he kills both the fisherman and Helen's handmaiden, framing Paris for the crime.

-Menelaus reflects on his love for Helen.
-He will never rest until he has her back.
+Menelaus reflects on his love for Helen. ("A Thief In The Night") He will never rest until he has her back.
 This convinces the other kings to follow him and attack Troy.
 Paris sings to Helen about how fate has brought them together ("Trust in Your Heart").
 Paris and Helen arrive at Troy, facing the judgement of his entire family for provoking the Greek kings and potentially starting a war.
 Paris stands up to his father, telling him that he will be with Helen, "Come Hell or High Water".
 This sparks a bad reaction in the crowd, who start hurling insults at the two lovers, and not even the rebuttal of Paris' older brother, the heroic Hector, can stop their anger.
 A war is imminent.